 How to Apply

-Applications for admission are available from Enrollment Services-Admissions by request or are available on the University Admissions Transfer web page.
+Applications for admission are available on the University Admissions Transfer web page.

 Receipt of the following credentials in Enrollment Services-Admissions constitutes a complete application for admission: